BroadbandForum/usp-test/6-stomp.md

 #### Test Metrics

-1. The EUT terminates the STOMP session after the STOMP server sends a CONNECTION to the EUT.
+1. The EUT terminates the STOMP session after the STOMP server sends a CONNECTED to the EUT.

 ### 6.8 Use of STOMP heartbeat mechanism